The newest popularity data in the US comes out in May. That means it’s time to think about the future Top Ten girl names.

 9. EVELYN

-10. HARPER
+10. LUNA

-NAMES TO WATCH for 2023
+NAMES TO WATCH for 2024

-CAMILA (#12 as of 2021)
+CAMILA (#12 as of 2022)

-ELEANOR (#15 as of 2021)
+ELEANOR (#16 as of 2022)

-ELENA (#53 as of 2021)
+ELENA (#49 as of 2022)

 We love El- names.
 Elijah ranks in the US Top Ten for boys.
 And plenty of El- names dot the girls’ list, from Ella to Eloise to Elena.
 This name is the Spanish equivalent of Helen, so, like Camila, it’s a crossover name worth watching – even if it’s currently quite far from the top.

-HAZEL (#28 as of 2021)
+HAZEL (#27 as of 2022)

 A few years ago, Hazel felt unstoppable.
 Adorable power couple Jon Krasinski and Emily Blunt named their daughter Hazel.
 The Fault in Our Stars was the young adult novel that had everyone talking, featuring a modern medical take on Romeo and Juliet.
 Only this time they were named Gus and Hazel … sometimes Hazelgrace.
 While Hazel’s climb has slowed a bit in recent years, it is undeniably continuing to climb – a nature name, a color name, and a middle Z choice, too.
 In a forest filled with tree names like Juniper and Willow, it’s easy to imagine Hazel standing tall.

-ISLA (#33 as of 2021)
+ISLA (#36 as of 2022)

-Prior to the twenty-first century, no American parents were naming their daughters Isla.
+Prior to the twenty-first century, almost no American parents were naming their daughters Isla.
 It had never appeared in 1000 most popular names in the US previously.
 Then Isla Fisher – an Australian actress of Scottish descent – became a star, and the name started to rise.
 It’s brief, complete, and vowel-forward, a liquid name that fits in with current trends.
 While the pronunciation is different, it helps that isla is the Spanish word for island, lending this name even more breezy, easy-going appeal.

-IVY (#49 as of 2021)
+IVY (#42 as of 2022)

-NOVA (#32 as of 2021)
+NOVA (#32 as of 2022)

 From the Latin word for new, Nova – like Luna and Stella – makes us think of the night sky.
 (A nova appears to be a new star, though it’s actually more complicated.)
 Since the 1970s, PBS has run Nova, an award-winning television series focused on science.
 It all makes Nova as smart as Athena, as strong as Freya, as celestial as Lyra – but far more popular than any of those rising choices.
 It also shares sounds with vintage gems like Vera and Nora.
 Add it all up, and Nova is the modern name with serious style that feels like one to watch.

-PENELOPE (#23 as of 2021)
+PENELOPE (#21 as of 2022)

 For years, Penelope ranked as a quirky classic.
 More Ophelia or Veronica than Sophia or Emily.
 Except that everything changes, and Penelope has quietly shifted from sometimes-heard ancient Greek literary name to fast favorite, chosen by women as different as Kourtney Kardashian and Tina Fey.
 Now Penelope is following Chloe and Zoe, while blazing a path for Daphne and Phoebe.
 But will that path take it all the way to the future Top Ten girl names?
 Possibly …

-WILLOW (#39 as of 2021)
+WILLOW (#37 as of 2022)

 Willow became a nature name option back in the 1990s, thanks to Buffy the Vampire Slayer’s bewitching sidekick and then Will Smith and Jada Pinkett Smith’s daughter, born in the year 2000.
 It mixes a gentle image with plenty of meaning and strength.
 Plus, girls’ names ending with O have become mainstream favorites in recent years, meaning that Willow sounds perfectly reasonable as a daughter’s name.
 At first glance, Willow doesn’t have much in common with previous chart-toppers, but there’s no reason to imagine that the future Top Ten girl names will merely repeat the past.